JonasLeonhard/ConnectFour-Game/README.md

 # Vier-Gewinnt-Game
-A simple Connect Four Game written in Java.
+A Connect Four Game written in Java.

 Using:
 Extending Jframe(Gameframe), JPanel(PaintPanel),